Lab 6: Object-Oriented Programming

 self.gas = Car.gas

-To find out the color of johns_car
+To find out the color of johns_car, we'll look at the color instance

 attribute.
 An instance attribute is a quality that is specific to an

-instance, and is usually first initialized in the __init__
+instance, and is usually first initialized in the __init__ method.
+For

-doesn't affect the color of other cars.
+example, the color of johns_car doesn't affect the color of other cars.
 On the

 other hand, a class attribute is a quality that is shared among all

 instances of the class.
-For example, the Car
+For example, the Car class has four class attributes

-and size = 'Tiny'
+and size = 'Tiny'.

 We can access attributes and call methods using dot notation, which relates